alfaevc/svg/README.md

 ## Write Rust code

-The [src/lib.rs](src/lib.rs) file contains Rust functions to read the attributes and hyperparameters of the graph and the json array of x coordinates and the json array of y coordinates from the Node.js, and return a string, which is written to a new svg file given the svg template [src/graph.svg].
+The [src/lib.rs](src/lib.rs) file contains Rust functions to read the attributes and hyperparameters of the graph and the json array of x coordinates and the json array of y coordinates from the Node.js, and return a string of a xml file of the svg graph where the adjacent data points are connected by a linear line.
+The string is written to a new svg file given the svg template [src/graph.svg].

 ## Build the WASM bytecode